 - a.
 Prior to September 30, the Commission must prepare a budget and formally present it at a public hearing.
 The budget includes an estimate of each contracting municipality and industry's annual charges payable to the Commission in the following year. - b.
 Each contracting municipality and industry agrees to include its estimated annual charges payable to the Commission in its budget for the following year.
 Each contracting municipality also agrees to adopt a local ordinance which provides for the recovery of its share of the Commission's annual charges from its users.
-To the extent that its share of the Commission's annual charges are not paid from user fees, each contracting municipality is required to otherwise provide for such payment by other means, including, but not limited to, its general fund or property tax levies. - The Commission bills monthly, in advance, each contracting municipality and industry for its share of one-twelfth of the annual budget based on its proportionate use of the system.
+To the extent that its share of the Commission's annual charges are not paid from user fees, each contracting municipality is required to otherwise provide for such payment by other means, including, but not limited to, its general fund or property tax levies. - c.
+The Commission bills monthly, in advance, each contracting municipality and industry for its share of one-twelfth of the annual budget based on its proportionate use of the system.
 These monthly billings are due on the 10th of the month they are billed. - d.
-The Commission refunds any operating surplus or charges back any operating deficit to the contracting municipalities and industry after each annual audit. - 5.
-Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position - a.
+The Commission refunds any operating surplus or charges back any operating deficit to the contracting municipalities and industry after each annual audit.

+5. Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position a.
 Cash and Investments

 Cash and investments are combined on the statement of net position.
 Cash deposits consist of demand deposits with financial institutions and are carried at cost.
-Investments are stated at fair value, if fair value materially differs from cost.
-For purposes of the statement of cash flows, all cash and investments (including restricted assets) with an original maturity of three months or less are considered to be cash equivalents.
+Investments are stated at fair value.
+Fair value is the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.
+For purposes of the statement of cash flows, all cash deposits and highly liquid investments (including restricted assets) with an original maturity of three months or less from date of acquisition are considered to be cash equivalents.